 After the surgery you will have a patch placed on your eye – leave this on until the next morning.
 Depending on the surgery, you may be asked to position your head (“posture”) in a certain way.
 If this is for long periods of time you may wish to hire a posture pillow such as summit support.
 You will be given eye drops to use for a month- the order of the drops is not important, however, you should wait a few minutes between instilling each drop.

-Avoid excessive exertion, swimming, getting your eye wet, rubbing your eye or driving until instructed by Associate Professor Fung.
+Avoid excessive exertion, swimming, getting your eye wet, rubbing your eye or driving until instructed by Professor Fung.
 If a gas bubble is placed into your eye at the time of surgery will not be allowed to fly on an aeroplane or go to high altitudes until this has dissolved.

 You will be able to perform most normal daily activities.
 Although your vision may initially be blurred in the operated eye, it is safe to read and watch television.
-If you have concerns such as severe pain or worsening of vision, please contact the clinic or Associate Professor Fung immediately.
+If you have concerns such as severe pain or worsening of vision, please contact the clinic or Professor Fung immediately.

-Associate Professor Fung has access to all the latest diagnostic and management equipment for your eye, including:
+Professor Fung has access to all the latest diagnostic and management equipment for your eye, including: